Australian and New Zealand Brain Bee Challenge 2018 – Round 1

 Eight world-leading researchers, including Professors Tatyana Sharpee and Jose-Manuel Alonso, will discuss modern perspectives about formation and analysis of visual receptive fields, bringing together insights and discoveries from around the globe.
 Topics discussed will include state-of-the-art experimental and computational approaches to receptive field analysis, visual pathways and adaptation to the statistics of the visual environment.

-- Professor Michael Ibbotson, National Vision Research Institute, Australia
+- Michael Ibbotson, National Vision Research Institute, Australia

-- Professor Jose-Manuel Alonso, State University of New York, USA
+- Jose-Manuel Alonso, State University of New York, USA

 The receptive field is a fundamental concept in our understanding of how visual stimuli are processed in the brain.
 For example, in visual cortex it describes the region of visual space to which a neuron responds, but also, through the RF structure, the selectivity for certain visual features.
 Modern analysis techniques have allowed us to reduce the reliance on human intuition about which stimulus features are relevant to activate given RFs, thus allowing objective assessment of RF characteristics.
 These techniques have had a particularly significant impact on understanding nonlinear processing in the cortex.
 Aligned with these advances, we have seen major progress in understanding the neural circuits involved in creating the observed RF characteristics.
 Experimental approaches have been greatly supported by the development of computational frameworks based on the idea that the visual system is predictive, efficient and adaptive.